StackVista/stackstate-docs/use/views/events_perspective.md

 ## Events

-StackState records changes in your landscape as **events**.
+StackState defines an event as a timestamped record of an activity or change that an observer of the platform should be aware of.
 Events help you make sense of the changes that impact your IT landscape and are a great asset when troubleshooting problems.

 ### Event source